software-dev-academy/android/Day2/README.md

 3. clicking on `...` near the `text` attribute in the Property panel
 4. selecting the proper resources and clicking OK.

-Similarly, we can change the text of cutton as follows
+Similarly, we can change the text of a button as follows
 ```Xml
 <?xml version="1.0" encoding="utf-8"?>
 <LinearLayout